makrai/notes/bedi-2105-multimod-sarcasm-humor-classif-codemixed.md

 * Sarcasm detection and humor classification <~ contextual and non-verbal info
   * languages such as Hindi: lack of qualitative annotated datasets
-* we make two major contributions considering the above limitations
+* we make two major contributions
   * a Hindi-English code-mixed dataset, MaSaC for multi-modal sarcasm and humor detection in conversational dialog
     * utterances adopted from a popular Indian television comedy show
     * We cleaned, and annotated more than 15000 utterances across 1190 dialogues
-  * MSH-COMICS, an attention-rich neural archit for the [bina] utterance classif
+  * MSH-COMICS, an attention-rich neural archit for binary utterance classif
-    * utterance representation utilizing a hierarchical attention mechanism that attends to a small portion of the input sentence at a time
+    * utterance representation utilizing a hierarchical attention mechanism
+      * attends to a small portion of the input sentence at a time
     * dialog-level contextual attention mechanism to leverage the dialog history for the multi-modal classification
 * experiments
-  * extensive experiments for both tasks by varying multi-modal inputs and various submodules of MSH-COMICS
+  * extensive experiments for both tasks by
+    * varying multi-modal inputs and various submodules of MSH-COMICS
   * superior performance over the existing models by
     * > 1 F1-score point for the sarcasm detection and
     * 10 F1-score points in humor classification